-In case of more than 1 submissions, the submission which fetched the most points first (small or large) will be considered and a penalty will be awarded for wrong submissions.
-Each time you download the file, a new set of test file is generated.
+In case of more than 1 submission, the submission which fetched the most points first (small or large) will be considered and a penalty will be awarded for wrong submissions.
+Each time you download the file, a new set of test files is generated.

-Submitting for large inputs, a timer of 8 minutes start and you have to submit your code and output file along with it within the time limit but in this case the output file will remain the same in contrast to the small inputs.
+Submitting for large inputs, a timer of 8 minutes starts and you have to submit your code and output file along with it within the time limit but in this case, the output file will remain the same in contrast to the small inputs.

-To get acquainted with the environment, please refer this QuickStart guide .
+To get acquainted with the environment, please watch this official video tutorial.

-Google kickstart heavily focuses on proficiency in Data Structures and Algorithms and to prepare for it is not an easy task but sure an enjoyable one.
-This article is written assuming that the reader has a mild experience in programming because only then he/she is aiming for a career.
+Google kickstart heavily focuses on proficiency in Data Structures and Algorithms and preparing for it is not an easy task but sure an enjoyable one.
+This article is written assuming that the reader has mild experience in programming because only then he/she is aiming for a career.